 Medicare rebates are available for psychological treatment of eligible mental health conditions.
 You will be able to claim a proportion of your fees from Medicare if your doctor assesses you to be eligible for psychological services under Medicare, and if you have a referral and a “care plan” from your doctor.
-If you have a Mental Health care plan from your GP, Medicare will reimburse up to $126.50 per session for up to 10 sessions per calendar year.
+If you have a Mental Health care plan from your GP, Medicare will reimburse up to $128.400 per session for up to 20 sessions per calendar year.
 This means you are out of pocket only $111.60 for 50 minute sessions.